Experiential Marketing: What It Is, Examples, and How to get Started

 How do I get started with experiential marketing?

-Getting started with experiential marketing can feel like a lot.
-Especially when juggling multiple facets of your marketing campaign โ€” between research and strategy, planning and coordination, logistics and execution, marketing and promotion, and even on-site managementโ€ฆ well, itโ€™s a lot.
-Itโ€™s pretty easy to throw money in trash if youโ€™re not planning your experiential marketing campaign correctly.
+Getting started with experiential marketing can feel like a lot—especially when juggling strategy, planning, logistics, execution, promotion, and on-site management.
+It’s also pretty easy to throw money in the trash if you’re not planning your experiential marketing campaign correctly.

-So, letโ€™s break it down into manageable steps and make the process smoother.
+So, let’s break it down into manageable steps and make the process smoother.

 1. Determine Your Audience – Developing a Persona for Experiential Marketing